I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 If you don’t already have a scratching post or other type of scratcher, or if the one you have isn’t attracting your cat, here is a breakdown of the various types of scratching products you'll find in a pet store:

-Before you go out and buy an expensive cat tree or scratching post, do some experimenting to see what surfaces your cat prefers.
+Before going out and buying an expensive cat tree or scratching post, do some experimenting to see what surfaces your cat prefers.

-For example, buy an inexpensive corrugated cardboard or sisal scratcher that sits on the floor or hangs over a doorknob to see which surface attracts your cat the most.
-That will help you know what to look for in a full size post, scratcher or cat tree.
+For example, buy an inexpensive corrugated cardboard or sisal scratcher that sits on the floor and one that hangs over a doorknob to see which type and surface attracts your cat the most.
+That will help you know what to look for in a full-size post, scratcher, or cat tree.

 Also, notice how your cat scratches.
 Does he like to reach up high when he scratches your furniture?
 If so, a vertical scratcher may be best.
 If he scratches along the base of the furniture or on the floor, he may prefer a horizontal scratcher.